A swami in Miami, a seeker of money

 The swami Yogananda (1893-1952) arrived in Boston in 1920.
 He stayed there for some years, before disciples bought a little hotel in Los Angeles in 1925.
 It served as a headquarters.
 From 1925 he also toured the United States extensively to give lectures and classes.
 It was not all beer and skittles.
 In 1928, in Miami, the police ordered the lecturing, class-giving swami out of town, and that's far from all -

-An article in a newspaper at the place wrote of a Yogananda "love cult" where women paid good money to be taught yoga.
+An article in a Miami newspaper wrote of a Yogananda "love cult" where women paid good money to be taught yoga.
 That his fellowship was called a love cult in a Miami newspaper was not appreciated by Yogananda, so rebuffs followed.

 The issues at stake here suggest we cannot trust newspapers always, in all respects -